akku126/SQL_Tutor/README.md

 db.environments.find();

 <b>Unable to connect to postgresql?</b><br>

-<h3>Note: </h3>When running the program,it might happen that the postgresql database server refuses the connection,in this case we might need to edit the "pg_hba.conf" file.
+When running the program,it might happen that the postgresql database server refuses the connection,in this case we might need to edit the "pg_hba.conf" file.
 Edit the authentication method of
 "postgres" user  from 'peer' to 'trust' and 'ipv4' to 'trust'.Restart postgresql using "service postgresql restart".Re run the installation script so that it can now connect to database server and create roles.

 After following above steps, SQL facilities will be accessible from prutor interface.